-An external instance of MySQL® with an InnoDB storage engine can be used if your database administrator has installed one.
-Please see the System Requirements and Platform Support Guide for information about the external databases supported for Foglight.
+An external instance of the PostgreSQL® database can be used if your database administrator has installed one.
+Please see the System Requirements and Platform Support Guide for information about the external databases supported by Foglight.

 A setup with an external database has the advantage of using existing infrastructure.
 For setup, a remote administrator user/password with rights to create users and tables in the user/temp tablespace is required.
+Remote administrator access must be granted.